The Palm Oil Debate

 My approach to writing this article is just that.
-I will try to address both the good and the bad, albeit simplified and offer my personal opinion at the end.
+I will try to address both the good and the bad, albeit simplified, and offer my personal opinion at the end.
 But is just my opinion :)

 WHAT IS PALM OIL?

 Palm oil is the most widely used vegetable oil-based food and product additive on the planet.
-Originally native to Africa, one crop of palm oil can produce up to one-third the amount of oil of other conventional vegetable oils - including coconut oil, corn oil, rapeseed oil and olive oil.
+Originally native to Africa, one crop of this tropical oil can produce up to one-third the amount of oil of other conventional vegetable oils - including coconut oil, corn oil, rapeseed oil and olive oil.

 Also, palm oil crops require fewer pesticides and chemical fertilisers, making palm oil a clean, green, sustainable, and efficient crop.

 Palm oil is a natural vegetable oil which can be found in almost 50 per cent of the processed foods and products you purchase in your supermarket.
 This includes food, shampoo, soap, bread, cooking oil, lipstick and more.